 Any large engineering project has numerous administrative responsibilities and concerns that need to be addressed.
 As a result, administration is a large part of Formula Motorsports, with each student taking on both technical and administrative responsibilities.
 The main goals of the administrative teams are to train for the competition, promote the team, manage resources, and raise funds for the program.

 The business presentation event brings together a team of engineering and business students to create a complete business plan and visual presentation for operating a company and bringing our car to market.
 At competition, our presentation is evaluated by a panel of judges as a part of our team's overall score.
 There are opportunities to develop skills such as digital design, 3D modeling, animations, financial analysis, market forecasting, industrial process design, and public speaking.
 In addition to the presentation event, Business & Finance Team is responsible for tracking team spending throughput the fiscal year and allocating budgets for tech teams based upon analysis of previous years' data.

 The public relations group goal is to promote the team to the rest of the university and Seattle community.
 As the public face of the team, members of the PR team attend numerous events such as the Seattle International Auto Show, Engineering Discovery Days, Paws on Science, engineering society fairs, and student activity fairs.
 We love to show off our cars, tell people about what we do, and let people know how they can get involved in the project as part of the team or as a sponsor.
-Public relations is also responsible for the team website, newsletter, and press releases, and the production various promotional materials including videos, t-shirts, and informational packets.
+Public relations is also responsible for the team website content, newsletter, and press releases, and the production various promotional materials including videos, t-shirts, and informational packets.